Matt Tierney

 Professional Bio

-I teach and write literary and media theory with reference to humanist critiques of technology, political capacities of art, and cultural histories of the US Left.
+I teach and write literary and media studies with reference to humanist critiques of technology, imaginative conjunctures of art and politics, and cultural histories of the US Left.

-Next up, more books, of which Sabotage Visions is a postaesthetic theory of technology and survival, and Migraine-Work is a political and media theory of migraine headache.
+Next up, more books, of which Sabotage Visions elaborates a postaesthetic idea of technology and survival, and Migraine-Work explores the mediatic capacities of migraine headache.

 I teach graduate seminars like "Cultural Critique and High-Tech Capitalism," "Technoculture and Literary Politics," "Race, Gender, Medium," "Media/Culture," and "Reading Film"; while my undergraduate teaching ranges more widely, from human rights in digital society to science fiction, work and literature, community studies, and film poetics.